AMSP-04/NETN-FOM/modules/NETN-ETR/NETN-ETR.md

 ### Patrol

 Requesting a simulated entity to perform a patrol task.
 The tasked entity moves from its current position to the start of the patrol route and then moves according to the patrol route from its start point in the path through all waypoints.
-An attached entity is detached immediately just before the move task starts.
+If attached, the entity is detached immediately just before the move task starts.

 |Parameter|Datatype|Semantics|
 |---|---|---|